 For summer 2021, we expect internship opportunities to include digital media and development, handling and cataloging historical artifacts, historical research, museum studies-related activities, and recording and editing oral histories.

 Internships are offered through a competitive selection process.
-The DSC will post the internship and the application process in the mid-spring semester.
+The DSC will post the internship and the application process mid-spring semester.
 Students will be required to complete the application and include a résumé.
 The DSC and faculty advisor will review the applicants, and individuals chosen for an internship will be notified by the last week of April.
 Internships will generally begin the third week of May.

 For more information contact dsc at rowan dot edu.